KonaeAkira/konaeakira.github.io/about.markdown

 My name is **Truong Hoang Long**.

 I am a computer science student at ETH Zürich, a fanatic for competitive programming and theoretical computer science.
-I enjoy learning about new algorithms and (trying to write) writing highly optimized code.

-I am an enthusiastic worker and a fast learner, and I'm currently open to internship/working opportunities.

-You can find me on Codeforces as [KonaeAkira][codeforces-profile].
+You can find me on
+- Codeforces: [KonaeAkira][codeforces-profile].
+- Github: [KonaeAkira][github-profile].

 Send me an e-mail: [lotruong@student.ethz.ch](lotruong@student.ethz.ch).